muhd-sinan-m/pyq-portal/README.md

 - **Marian College Kuttikkanam** — for being an institution that encourages students to build real things
 - **Supabase** — for the generous free tier that makes this project possible
 - **Render** — for free hosting that keeps the portal always alive
-- **All BCA seniors** — who uploaded their papers to help future students

 <br/>